openedx/open-edx-proposals/oeps/architectural-decisions/oep-0059-arch-kubernetes-helm.rst

 Abstract
 ********

-For Open edX operators who wish to deploy Open edX on Kubernetes, community-maintained `Helm Charts`_ will be used to simplify the process of deploying one or more Open edX instances onto a Kuberentes cluster, while following relevant best practices.
+For Open edX operators who wish to deploy Open edX on Kubernetes, community-maintained `Helm Charts`_ will be used to simplify the process of deploying one or more Open edX instances onto a Kubernetes cluster, while following relevant best practices.

 Building on the decisions in `OEP-45 Configuring and Operating Open edX`_ and `OEP-45/decisions/0001 Tutor as a replacement for edx/configuration`_, the Helm charts will aim only to support Docker images built by Tutor.